-(b) are in a country that the European Union has decided has adequate data protection laws in place; or
+(b) are in a country that the UK or the European Union has decided has adequate data protection laws in place; or

-(c) have provided appropriate data protection safeguards of the sort approved by the European Union and provide effective rights and remedies for you.
+(c) have provided appropriate data protection safeguards of the sort approved by the UK or the European Union and provide effective rights and remedies for you.

 Any use by other group members of one group member’s personal data beyond administration will be subject to all the requirements of Data Protection Law.

-4.2.4.
-If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply the terms of any agreement or policy to which we are a party, or to protect the rights, property, or safety of iLaw, our customers, or others.
-This may include exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.
+4.2.4 If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply any agreements; or to protect the rights, property, or safety of iLaw, our customers, or others.
+This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

-5.1.3.
-Where processing is necessary for the purposes of our legitimate interests or the legitimate interests of a third party, that is the ground on which we are processing that data, provided that your fundamental rights and freedoms which require protection of your data override those legitimate interests (our legitimate interests comprise the management, marketing and promotion of our business, products and services and the supply of our products and services);
+5.1.3 Where processing is necessary for the purposes of our legitimate interests or the legitimate interests of a third party, that is the ground on which we are processing that data, provided that your fundamental rights and freedoms which require protection of your data override those legitimate interests (our legitimate interests include the management, marketing and promotion of our business and services, and the provision of our legal advice or on behalf of our clients);

 If more than one of the above grounds apply to the processing of data in question, the applicable ground will be the one that is set out first above.